arnowelzel/timed-content/readme.txt

 * Fixed security issue with client side shortcodes which allowed to insert raw HTML and JavaScript via the shortcode.
 * Refactored codebase according to WordPress Core coding guidelines.
+* Adjusted time calculation to keep time in rules independent of current DST.

 = 2.72 =